 Still, we weren’t finished.
 As in every good theatrical endeavor, the director was presented with a token of

 It Was His Duty

 I assumed at this point that it was all over but the shouting (which had been continual).
 But no… The pastor felt it his duty to pray.
 I know this because I have been in his shoes.
 To his credit, he was able to shout out a fine prayer over the din of the spectators, and all was well.

 At some point, the program actually ended.
 I could tell this because the few adults who weren’t already standing took to their feet.
 Our oldest daughter was seated behind me, and as I turned around, she smiled and said, “And so it begins…” I immediately realized what she meant and did some quick calculations in my head.
 If I live long enough, I’ll probably have about fifteen more of these to attend over the years.

 Oddly enough, I’m looking forward to it.

-[Dave Zuchelli is a graduate of Pittsburgh Theological Seminary and is currently the pastor of Smith Chapel, in Great Falls, VA.]
+[Dave Zuchelli is a graduate of Pittsburgh Theological Seminary and currently resides in Aldie, VA.]